BerkeleyHCI/edg-ide/ide-getting-started.md

 self.jack = self.Block(Pj_102a())
 ```

-As a general matter of style, blocks that are "upstream" (such as in power flow terms) of others should be instantiated before.
+In terms of style, blocks that are "upstream" (such as in power flow terms) of others should be instantiated before.
-As such, repeat the above add block flow with the **Pj_102a** barrel jack connector (you can search for `BarrelJack`), but with the caret before the microcontroller (since it will power the microcontroller).
+So, repeat the above add block flow with the **Pj_102a** barrel jack connector (you can search for `BarrelJack`), but with the caret before the microcontroller (since it will power the microcontroller).
 Do the same with the **SwdCortexTargetHeader** (you can search for `swd` to find all the SWD connectors), with the caret after the microcontroller (since the microcontroller ends up connecting to a lot of things).

+> As a general note, HDLs have different non-functional degrees of freedom compared to schematic.
+> For HDLs, the style (including ordering) of hardware construction statements is somewhat like the placement and arrangement of symbols and nets in a graphical schematic.
+> The style of the code can significantly impact readability and maintainability.
+>
+> While GUI operations are useful in writing lines of code, it is up to you to determine where they should be placed to keep the HDL readable (and legal).

 Note that the inserted code for the barrel jack connector also has a, `voltage_out=RangeExpr()`.
 In general, the block insertion action will find required parameters (that don't have defaults) of blocks and insert them as arguments for you to fill out.